 Proper watering is critical to your plant’s health.
 Epling is committed to everlasting and vigorous landscapes.
-Our goal is to educate and practice best home care and watering techniques.
+Our goal is to educate and practice the best home care and watering techniques.
 Regular watering will help maximize flowering and proper growth.
 However, NO watering schedule is a substitute for observing the daily conditions of your landscape.

 Frequent shallow watering leads to shallow root systems that are not drought tolerant.

-Open ended hose: An open ended hose should be placed at the base of the plant running at a slow trickle using the time table below, moving the hose if a puddle begins to form.
+Open-ended hose: An open-ended hose should be placed at the base of the plant running at a slow trickle using the timetable below, moving the hose if a puddle begins to form.

 1-3 gallon pot = 10 minutes 5-10 gallon pot = 20 minutes 15 gallon pot = 30 minutes 1.75”-2.5” Caliper = 40-60 minutes 3” or larger Caliper = 60-80 minutes

 Hose with Attachment: With the attachment set to mist or shower, water planting beds until a puddle forms.